ServiceNow/promptmix-emnlp-2023/README.md

 # PromptMix

-This is repository for the EMNLP 2023 paper PromptMix: A Class Boundary Augmentation Method for Large Language Model Distillation.
+This is the repository for the EMNLP 2023 paper [PromptMix: A Class Boundary Augmentation Method for Large Language Model Distillation](https://arxiv.org/abs/2310.14192).

 ```bibtex
 @inproceedings{sahu-etal-2023-promptmix,